UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 - Comment out the line `using System`
 - Note the error - to fix, replace `Console` with 'System.Console'

-We will keep the namespace `DepartmentOfTransport` to give us practise in using them.
+We will keep the namespace `DepartmentOfTransport` to give us practice in using them.

 ## Properties
 Properties are often related to static or instance variables, but use a function to provide access instead (for many reasons).
 Let's extend the example above to add some properties to the `RoadVehicle` class.